 - What are the cultural differences between India and the United Arab Emirates, specifically in teaching and learning?

-Few places in the world show the consequences of globalization in more extreme ways than the Arabian Gulf.
+Few places in the world show the consequences of globalization in more extreme ways than the Arabian peninsula along the Persian Gulf.
 As a crossroads between Arabia, Asia and Africa, the region has always been relatively cosmopolitan: its history has been referred to as “the world’s first globalization.”
 The discovery of oil in the last century allowed for an extraordinary economic transformation of the region, unmatched in speed and scale, which was supported by a massive import of labor force and expertise.
 Today the majority of the population in the Gulf consists of immigrants, up to more than 85% in Qatar and the United Arab Emirates.
 Most of them come from Asia, especially India, Bangladesh and Pakistan, followed by Arab and Western countries.
 This has significant implications for the economical, political and social structure of the six Gulf states, together forming the Gulf Cooperation Council (GCC).
 I wrote more about this here.

 GCC authorities increasingly recognize that local culture is under pressure.
 Not only are their citizens in almost all cases outnumbered in their own countries, they might also find themselves culture-wise disoriented in relatively young states which have rapidly and unrecognizably changed, while being tied between transnational Arab or religious affiliations and historical ethnic tribal identities.
 Concerns by national governments have led to efforts to foster tradition and nation building, protectionism against Western products under the banner of an “Islamic Cultural Exception”, conferences about national identity and policies to replace expatriate workers by locals.
 Authorities have in particular been said to worry about Asian nannies and foreign teachers (composing the majority of all school staff): they might not properly be able to educate children Islamic and Arab values.
 In spite of efforts to educate nationals to become teachers, the education sector has until now remained very dependent on expatriate labor from especially India and Arab countries.